j1ai/Android-Mobile-Application/deliverables/iteration-02.plan.md

  * Paper prototype storyboard: This is the drawn design of user navigation through the app and page design of individual pages.
  * Screen shot storyboard: This is a more developed design storyboard showing screenshots of our coded app.
+ * Algorithm brainstorm: came up with possible factors for our next phase in implementing prioritizing in the user's tasks.